Esta publicación está disponible en español.

 - Policy effective date: Your policy effective date is the day that your insurance company began to cover you and your health care expenditures.
 The effective date is often several weeks or months after your initial enrollment in a health care plan.
 You can enroll in a health care plan during an open enrollment period (typically held for a set amount of time once a year) or during a special enrollment period such as after the start of a new job or the loss of an old health care policy.

-Contact your insurance company to better understand these terms, or call The Recovery Village Palm Beach to discuss what your policy covers.
+Contact your insurance company to better understand these terms, or call The Recovery Village Palm Beach at Baptist Health to discuss what your policy covers.

 Insurance Coverage Checklist